openwpm/OpenWPM/README.md

   * `xvfb`:
     * Launch the browser using the X virtual frame buffer.
 In this mode, Firefox is not running in it's own headless mode, but no GUI will be displayed.
-    * This mode only works on Linux.
+    * This mode requires `Xvfb` to be on your path.
+On Ubuntu that is achieved by running `sudo apt-get install xvfb`.
+For other platforms check [www.X.org](http://www.X.org).
   * `headless` mode and `xvfb` are not equivalent. `xvfb` is a full browser, but you get "headless" browsing because you do not need to be in a full X environment e.g. on a server. `headless` mode is supported on all platforms and is implemented by the browser